 Lambi Beach and the All-Suite Model on Kos

 The northern coastline of Kos Town, where Lambi Beach stretches toward the island's quieter fringe, has gradually attracted a category of hotel that trades volume for deliberate comfort.
 Properties here sit close enough to the energy of Kos Town to remain connected, but far enough from the harbour crowds to maintain a different rhythm.
-Theros All Suite Hotel occupies this position on Lambi Beach, and its format, every room a suite rather than a standard room, reflects a design decision that has become a meaningful differentiator across Greek island hospitality in the past decade.
+Theros All Suite Hotel occupies this position on Lambi Beach.
+Every room is a suite rather than a standard room, reflecting a design decision that has become a meaningful differentiator across Greek island hospitality in the past decade.

 The all-suite model is not simply a marketing distinction.
 It signals a structural commitment: more floor space per guest, the likelihood of separate living areas, and an implicit promise that the property is not optimising for maximum occupancy at the expense of the guest's sense of space.
 Across the Aegean, from Astra Suites in Santorini to Olea All Suite Hotel in Zakynthos and Acro Suites in Agia Pelagia, properties built around this format tend to attract guests who are self-selecting for a slower, more private experience.
 Theros fits that cohort.